Ragnarson/ragnarson-blog/source/posts/2020-05-07-Why-startup-founders-have-a-hard-time-building-remote-companies.html.markdown

 It’s impossible for me to tell what could be your tipping point or whether you even need one.

 Look at it from a different perspective.
 Whether it’s remote work or some other bigger challenge, the world is constantly changing.
-“It takes all the running you can do, to keep in the same place.” [[4]](#note-4)
+“It takes all the running you can do, to keep in the same place.”<sup>[[4]](#note-4)</sup>

 If you don’t stay flexible and adapt to the changing environment, you’ll eventually become obsolete.
 Adaptation might be your only competitive advantage in the long run.